KHZ-INTL/Wallpaper_changer/README.md

 Also able to set wallpapers based on time.
 If Local time &lt; 4PM, wallpaper is selected from: with "day" in filename.
 Appropriately for night.
 It was developed to be run periodically with crontab, --time flag comes handy sometimes.

+The application does not run run continuously in the background, this on purpose so that it does not use ram and resources.
+For it to change wallpapers automatically it needs to be setup with crontab.
+Please see my example below.

 #### Configuration:
 On initial launch it will create a configuration file at "~/.config/wallpaper.ini".
 Please set your wallpaper directory under "wallpaper_dir".
 Example:

 [Settings]
 wallpaper_dir = /home/myUserName/Pictures/walls/_/

 #### Wallpaper File Naming Convention: